 Allocation of information security responsibilities should be done in accordance with the information security policies.
 Responsibilities for the protection of individual assets and for carrying out Specific information security processes should be identiﬁed.
 Responsibilities for information security risk management activities and in particular for acceptance of residual risks should be defined.
 These responsibilities should be supplemented, where necessary, with more detailed guidance for specific sites and information processing facilities.
 Local responsibilities for the protection of assets and for carrying out specific security processes should be defined.
 Individuals with allocated information security responsibilities may delegate security tasks to others.
 Nevertheless, they remain accountable and should determine that any delegated tasks have been correctly performed.
 Areas for which individuals are responsible should be stated.
 In particular, the following should take place:

-- The assets and information security processes should be identified and defined.
+- Assets and information security processes should be identified and defined.

-4. To be able to fulfill responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments
+- To be able to fulfil responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments

 Coordination and oversight of information security aspects of supplier relationships should be identified and documented.